Wales national rugby union team: Second Gatland spell and record losing run (2022–2025)

 Throughout the 2025 Six Nations, they fell to 12th in the world rankings, below Six Nations hopefuls Georgia, following a second defeat by Italy in consecutive years and a first loss in Rome since the 2007 tournament.
 This was also their record 14th successive defeat in all competitions and an 8th consecutive defeat in Six Nations fixtures.
 Following this result, Warren Gatland's departure as head coach was confirmed on 11 February 2025.
 He was replaced on an interim basis by Cardiff Rugby head coach Matt Sherratt, who would take charge of the side for the remainder for the 2025 Six Nations.
 At home on Matchday 3, Wales took their first lead of the Tournament at half-time against Ireland.
 Despite this revival, Wales ended up losing their fifteenth match in a row 18–27.
 On 8 March, on Matchday 4, Scotland pushed the Welsh further down the rankings despite a late comeback where Wales scored four tries in a 35–29 defeat.
 Wales then ended the tournament with a home defeat by England, suffering their heaviest-ever defeat in the tournament and their heaviest-ever home defeat by their arch-rivals, 14–68.
 This setback, the 17th in a row in all competitions, the longest losing streak by a Six Nations team in the modern era, confirmed a second straight wooden spoon for Wales.

 Sherratt chose to stay on for the Summer tour to Japan adding Harlequins head coach Danny Wilson for this period.
 Although, this tour occurred during the 2025 Lions tour to Australia, only two Welsh players, Jac Morgan and Tomos Williams, were selected, enabling Wales to bring a full strength side.
 The Lions opening test match against Australia was the first Lions Test without Welsh representation since the 1890s, reflective of Wales' continued demise at test level.
 Wales tied the record for consecutive matches without a victory by a tier I nation at 18 with a 24–19 defeat away by Japan in the first summer international; this defeat also put Wales at an all-time low of 14th in the world rankings on 7 July 2025.
 The following week, after 644 days without a victory, Wales ended their losing streak after a 22–31 victory against Japan.

-Tandy era (2025–Present)
+Tandy era (2025–present)

 In July 2025, Scotland defence coach Steve Tandy was appointed as the new permanent head coach.
 In doing so, he became the first Welsh-born head coach of the national team since Gareth Jenkins was sacked from the position in 2007.

+In March 2026, in the final round of the 2026 Six Nations, Wales beat Italy 31–17 to win their first Six Nations fixture since 2023.
+Despite this, they finished the tournament with their third consecutive wooden spoon.

 Strip

-Wales play in red jerseys, white (or some times, black) shorts and red socks.
-For the 2015–16 season, the jersey design incorporated gold for the first time.
-The jerseys are embroidered with the WRU logo, which is based on the Prince of Wales's feathers.
-The original motto beneath the feathers was a German phrase, Ich dien, meaning I serve, but this has been replaced with large letters reading WRU.
+Wales typically play in Red Jerseys.
+The Emblem on the Jersey is the Prince of Wales's feathers which has been used since the very first Wales match in 1881.